 This course will begin with an overview of general issues in healthcare law but will focus primarily on practical legal issues physicians face in the current healthcare world and how lawyers can be prepared to counsel the physicians facing those issues.
 This mini-course will address issues as diverse as anti-trust and ERISA to medical staff and peer review, from the viewpoint of a practitioner who specializes in representing physicians.
-Tulane medical students will also attend several of the classes, and there will also be several attorney and physician guest instructors.
+Tulane medical students will also attend several of the classes.
+The course is taught by Richard Levenstein, a Shareholder at Nason Yeager.
+There will also be several attorney and physician guest instructors.